 Example of use

 However, with this equation, we can still derive some good information with a minimum of effort.
 For example, I am a design engineer tasked with revising a product that uses a heater/blower combination.
-The existing product has a 100 CFM blower, and a 500W 120V CB heater with a watt density of 30 Watt/ in.² .
-Marketing has determined the our company can gain more market share if a 1000W heater is used like their competitor’s.
+The existing product has a 100 CFM blower, and a 500W 120V CB heater with a watt density of 30 Watt/ in.².
+Marketing has determined that our company can gain more market share if a 1000W heater is used like their competitor’s.
 A 1000W 120V CB heater has a watt density of 45 Watt/ in.².
 I want to keep the same blower if at all possible.
-With the same blower, I can assume the air velocity is essentially the same, and therefore, h, is the same for both cases.
-I also know that Tair, the inlet air is room temperature whether I’m using a 500W or 1000W element.
-Knowing that, I can instantly infer the 1000W element wire surface temperature, Tsurface , will operate at a higher temperature.
+With the same blower, I can assume the air velocity is essentially the same, and therefore, (h) is the same for both cases.
+I also know that Tair the inlet air is room temperature whether I’m using a 500W or 1000W element.
+Knowing that I can instantly infer the 1000W element wire surface temperature, Tsurface, will operate at a higher temperature.

 Q/A = h( Tsurface - Tair)

 Case 1, 500W30 Watt/ in.² = h( Tsur1 - 70 °F)